 Within a few years, however, the need for a larger facility, with a broader scope of study, was already evident.
 In 1913, an advisory committee was tasked with finding a site that could accommodate more crops, larger orchards, as well as new research and office facilities and housing.
 When the City of Riverside offered the university a 370-acre site adjacent to Gage Canal, the advisory committee accepted; the Gage Canal continues to traverse the West Campus and the present-day facilities of the Citrus Experiment Station are extant on East Campus (Figure 4.5-3).
 With facilities designed by Los Angeles architects Lester H. Hibbard and H.B.
-Cody, the Citrus Experiment Station, Hibbard and Cody opted for a distinctive Spanish/Mission Revival style.
+Cody, the Citrus Experiment Station opened in March 1918.
+For the signature buildings of the Citrus Experiment Station, Hibbard and Cody opted for a distinctive Spanish/Mission Revival style.